Contact Us

 • Fully attend both PTP weekends which are designed to provide you with a basic knowledge of mountain search and rescue:

-• Pass a deeper knot test at the end of the second weekend (expertly tie bowlines, figure 8’s, water knot, double sheetbend, double fisherman’s, munter hitch, prussik, and clove hitch*)
+• Knots include: Bowline, figure 8, water knot, double sheetbend, double fisherman’s, munter hitch, prussik, alpine butterfly, and clove hitch.

 RESCUE TRAINING